kadena-community/kadena.js/packages/apps/wallet-sdk-example/src/docs.md

 ## Happy Coding!

-With the Kadena Wallet SDK, Kadena HD Wallet, ande Kadena Kode-UI you're well-equipped to build powerful and secure wallet applications on the Kadena blockchain.
-Please use this example app as a Reference and dive into the documentation, explore the features, and start building today!
+With the Kadena Wallet SDK and Kadena HD Wallet, you're well-equipped to build powerful and secure wallet applications on the Kadena blockchain.
+Dive into the documentation, explore the features, and start building today!

 ---